maks/lca2013-android-appliances/presentation.md

 Use the Home Intent

     Well you can use the home intent.

 Small Detour...
-What are Intents?
+So what are Intents?

     But for those that aren't Android app devs, what is an Intent?
     Basically they are an IPC mechanism, similar to DBUS.
 Android is actually